• Travel

 • Contact

 Gardening is a great way to inspire learning and art exploration.
 Colors abound in the vast tones of colors in leaves and flowers that can be found by children in a garden.
-Today, Nicolette, shares her “spin” on painting with flowers and using seeds and petals to create a multi-dimensional, multi-medium art project.
+Have you ever painted with plants?

 art from the garden with flowers